 • Poor quality of ratio

-To know more about the causes of burnout in nurses and how to prevent it read here.
+To know more about the signs of burnout in nurses and how to prevent it read here.

 Let’s see some important steps to prevent nurse burnout.